exponea/exponea-ios-sdk/Documentation/push-notifications.md

 > ❗️
 >
-> An Apple developer account with a paid membership is required to add the `Push Notifications` capability.
+> An Apple developer account with a paid membership must add the `Push Notifications` capability.

 ### Step 2: Configure the SDK